Sri Pada via Dehenakanda / Mukkuwaththa Complete Trail Guide 🌿

 I took my drone to capture some footage 🎥

-But yes… it’s true 😔
+But yes… It’s true 😔

 ⚠️ Samanola Adawiya has something mysterious.